-The clinical oncology service provides the most current diagnostics and treatment for cancer in companion animals.
+The Oncology Service provides the most current diagnostics and treatment for cancer in companion animals.
 The service offers coordinated medical and surgical oncology treatment.
 It also serves as a resource, providing the latest animal cancer information to referring veterinarians and pet owners.